-- 1 grapefruit you could use all oranges or all grapefruit if you prefer.
-You could also try this with other citrus fruit like tangerines or pomelos.
+- 1 grapefruit Use all oranges or all grapefruit if you prefer.
+You could also try this with other citrus fruit like tangerines, lemons, or pomelos.

-- Cut the ends of the oranges off to remove the rough parts of the peel.
+- Cut the ends off of the fruit to remove the rough parts of the peel.

 - Cut the peel into slices that look like French fries.

-- Place the orange peel slices into a large sauce pan and fill it with water so the peels are covered.
+- Place the orange peel slices into a medium-sized pot and fill it with water to cover the peels.

 - On high heat, bring the peels to a boil, then use a colander to drain the water off.

 - Place sugar, two cups of water, and the orange peels back into the pot on medium heat.

 - Bring the mixture up to 250 F, stirring occasionally; this will take about 30 minutes.
 I recommend that you use a candy thermometer so as not to burn the sugar.